maltaisn/card-game-nines/assets/rules.md

 In each hand, the number of tricks a player has collected translates to the change that will happen to their score.
-If four tricks are collected,the score will remain the same.
-For each trick there is in excess of four,the player's score will go down by one.
+If four tricks are collected, the score will remain the same.
+For each trick there is in excess of four, the player's score will go down by one.
 For each trick shy of four, the player's score will go up by one.
 So, three tricks will result in a score increase of one, six tricks will result in a score decrease of two.